nielssorensen/OpenEmu-wiki/Console---Core-Plugin-Status-&-Wishlist.md

 ### Systems List (Experimental Release)

-**Note: Experimental ports may have compatibility or usability issues.**
+**Note: Experimental ports may have compatibility or usability issues and are strictly unsupported.**

 * All systems included in the Standard release
 * Arcade ([MAME](https://github.com/mamedev/mame))